ocfl-archive/gocfl/pkg/ocfl/storageroot/docs/LOADER.md

 The `Loader` interface provides the following methods to configure and execute the loading process:

 - `Load() error`: Performs the discovery and reading of the storage root structure from the filesystem.
-- `WithStorageRoot(sr StorageRoot) Loader`: Associates the loader with a [StorageRoot](STORAGEROOT.md) instance.
+- `SetStorageRoot(sr StorageRoot) Loader`: Associates the loader with a [StorageRoot](STORAGEROOT.md) instance.
-- `WithFS(sourceFS fs.FS) Loader`: Sets the source filesystem where the storage root is located.
+- `SetFS(sourceFS fs.FS) Loader`: Sets the source filesystem where the storage root is located.
-- `WithExtensionFactory(factory extension.Factory) Loader`: Configures the [Extension Factory](../../extension/docs/FACTORY.md) to use for instantiating extensions during the load process.
+- `SetExtensionFactory(factory extension.Factory) Loader`: Configures the [Extension Factory](../../extension/docs/FACTORY.md) to use for instantiating extensions during the load process.
 - `Close() error`: Finalizes the loading process and releases resources.

 ## Usage Example